ga4gh/ga4gh-schemas/doc/source/api/network.rst

 Private Networks
 ****************

-White listing allows one to create a service that only responds to requests from known hosts.
+"White listing" allows one to create a service that only responds to requests from known hosts.
 By configuring a node to only respond to requests from a certain domain, it is placed in a private network.

-By white listing only the peers on a service's peer list, it is possible for server maintainers to create private network topologies to suit their needs.
+By "white listing" only the peers on a service's peer list, it is possible to create private peer to peer networks.
+These nodes will only respond to requests from the managed list of peers.
+This is considered a detail of implementation, the protocol itself does not enforce this.

 Methods
 =======